 Program Specific Textbooks

-Kindergarten: Lily La Petite Grenouille.
+Kindergarten: Les Petits Loustics.
 This textbook emphasizes language learning through a thematic approach supported by storytelling.

-Elementary School: Alex et Zoe methodology is used in the beginner, intermediate and advanced courses.
+Elementary School: Tip Top 1 et 2 (Beginners and Intermediate) and SuperMax 2 (advanced).
 Thematic and storytelling approaches are at the core of instruction in these courses, with creative writing and reading also playing an integral role in the instruction process.

 Non-Native Track Courses